 Each session looks at a different question, and is designed to create conversation.
 No two Alphas look the same–they run in coffee shops, churches, bars, prisons, universities, schools and homes.
 There’s no pressure, no follow-up and no charge; it’s just an open, informal, and honest space to explore and discuss life’s big questions together.

-Probably the most important part of any Alpha: the chance to share thoughts and ideas about the talk without being corrected or judged.
-There’s no obligation to say anything; it’s an opportunity to hear from others and contribute your own perspective.
+Probably the most important part of any Alpha is the chance to share thoughts and ideas about the talk without being corrected or judged.
+There is no obligation to say anything.
+It’s an opportunity to hear from others and contribute your own perspective.